nmc-cafes/duet-tools/docs/how-to-guides.md

 - **input_epsg** is the EPSG code for the coordinate reference system and projects of the area of interest polygon.
 - **delete_files** specifies whether or not to delete to files downloaded from the LANDFIRE website.
 Since the files are usually not needed after the `LandfireQuery` object is returned, it defaults to True.

 Once LANDFIRE data is queried, targets can be assigned for whatever fuel parameters and types the user desires using [`assign_targets_from_sb40`](reference.md#duet_tools.landfire.assign_targets_from_sb40).
 Unlike `assign_targets`, the fuel parameter and fuel type must be specified for targets to be assigned.

+*NOTE: Coniferous and deciduous litter targets cannot be defined separately from LANDFIRE.
+Use `litter` and/ore `grass` only*

 ```python
 from duet_tools.landfire import assign_targets_from_sb40